Geometry of second adjointness for p-adic groups: Plancherel type formulas

 for $\mu \in \nu_0+ X_*(T)^+$.
 Since the elements $x_\mu$ are permuted by the action of $\mT$ commuting with the action of $\H\otimes \H$, we see that \eqref{exe} holds for all $\mu$.
 Hence $e_\nu\theta_\mu=\theta_{\nu+\mu}$ for all $\mu$.
 We now proceed to check (i).
 Pick $\nu$ such that $e_\eta=\theta_\eta$ when $\eta$ is either $\nu+\mu_1$, or $\nu+\mu_1+\mu_2$.
 Then we see that $e_\nu\theta_{\mu_1+\mu_2}=e_{\nu+\mu_1+\mu_2}=e_\nu\theta_{\mu_1} \theta_{\mu_2}.$ Also, both $\theta_{\mu_1+\mu_2}$ and $\theta_{\mu_1}$, $\theta_{\mu_2}$ lie in the image of left multiplication by $e_{N\nu}$ for all $N$.
 Thus the desired equality follows from Lemma \ref{munulem}(b).

-\begin{Rem} The case most often encountered in the literature is when $K=I$ is the Iwahori subgroup.
-Then the elements $\theta_\nu$ are invertible elements in the affine Hecke algebra.
-They form a part of a system of generators for this algebra discovered by Bernstein \cite{Lus}, which have found numerous important applications. \end{Rem}
+\begin{Ex} The case most often encountered in the literature is when $K=I$ is the Iwahori subgroup.
+Then $\H=\H_I$ is isomorphic to the affine Hecke algebra, it contains invertible elements $\theta_\nu^I$, $\nu\in \Lambda$ such that $\theta_{\nu_1+\nu_2}^I=\theta_{\nu_1}\cdot \theta_{\nu_2}^I$ and $\theta_\nu^I=\delta_{I\iota(\nu) I }$ when $\nu$ is dominant; they form a part of a system of generators for this algebra discovered by Bernstein \cite{Lus}, which have found numerous important applications.
+It is clear that these are exactly the elements described in Proposition \ref{thetaprop} in the case $K=I$.

+We point out a special case of this potentially useful in applications.
+Setting $\nu=0$ we get: